Hay fever Tips You Need To Know

 - Wash your eyes out - Eyewash kits are widely available both through brick and mortar shops and online.
 They contain a clear plastic cup that fits over your eye and holds a solution that flushes your eyes out without further irritating them.
 The eyecup is not a new invention.
 It has been around for many decades.
 The difference today is that they’re rarely made of glass anymore and they come packaged with those special eye sensitive solutions.

-- Choose daily contacts over monthlies - One of the best ways to mitigate the negative effects of hay fever during the spring is to dispose of your contacts on a regular basis.
+- Choose daily contacts over monthlies - One of the best ways to mitigate the negative effects of hay fever during the spring is to dispose of your contact lenses on a regular basis.
 The more often the better.
 That’s why it’s recommended that contact lens wearers switch to daily disposable lenses at this time of year if they don’t already use them.
 When you keep your contacts in for days at a time or return the same contacts to your eyes every day for weeks (monthlies) you run the risk of returning some of the pollen they picked up during the previous day (or days) to your already sore, irritated eyes.
 By limiting yourself to one pair of contacts per day you’re assured of starting fresh every morning.

 - Don’t forget the eye drops - During hay fever season it’s important that you invest in some moisturizing eye drops and have them with you at all times.
 They are a quick way of obtaining relief from the scourge of airborne allergens and they can be used as often as you like with no ill effects.
 Go ahead and get into the habit of using them even if your eyes aren’t feeling particularly irritated.
 By putting a few drops in every hour or so you’ll likely never reach the point where your eyes are bright red and begging to be itched.
 If you suffer from hay fever eye drops will be an enormous help whether you wear contact lenses or not.